davidhoness/sstv_decoder/README.md

         - Imagine holding that picture above your head and aligning it with the compass directions.
         - The line shows the flight path of the ISS and this is useful for roughly positioning your antenna.
         - It can also be useful to look at the `Ground track` (see link in top right).
-1. Plan ahead and set up your gound station with time to spare before the ISS flies over.
+1. Plan ahead and set up your ground station with time to spare before the ISS flies over.
 1. If you are using the RTL-SDR kit antenna, please read the getting started [guide](https://www.rtl-sdr.com/using-our-new-dipole-antenna-kit/) for it.
     - It's a good idea to adjust the length of the telescopic sections based on this dipole [calculator](http://www.csgnetwork.com/antennaedcalc.html) to match the antenna's resonant frequency to 145.8 MHz.
 This will help pick up weaker signals from low elevation passes.
         - Under `Desired Frequency` enter `145.8`